NVIDIA/NeMo/docs/source/nlp/nemo_megatron/peft/lora_tutorial.md

 # Introduction

+This notebook demonstrates how to apply PEFT in NeMo.
+For brevity, we have chosen LoRA as the PEFT technique and GPT as the language model, but the same recipe can be used for other PEFT techniques and language models, as described in the [Training](#training) section.

-This notebook demonstrates how to use NeMo's implementation of LoRA (Low Rank Adaptation) for fine-tuning large language models.
-This implementation is based on the paper, [LORA:LOW-RANK ADAPTATION OFLARGE LANGUAGE MODELS](https://openreview.net/pdf?id=nZeVKeeFYf9) by Hu et al.
+ The implementation of LoRA is based on the paper, [LoRA: Low-Rank Adaptation of Large Language Models](https://openreview.net/pdf?id=nZeVKeeFYf9) by Hu et al.

 This example demonstrates how to: